stormpython/stormpython.github.io/_posts/2014-02-14-nestmate-recognition.md

 Simple, right?
 Well, not quite.
 But what is?

-## A Case Study with the Red Harvester Ant, _Pogonomyrmex Barbatus_
+## A Case Study with the Red Harvester Ant, _Pogonomyrmex barbatus_

 <figure>
   <a href="http://www.discoverlife.org/mp/20q?search=Pogonomyrmex+barbatus">